How Dormant Herpes Springs Back To Life - UrduPoint

 How Dormant Herpes Springs Back To Life

+Researchers may have finally revealed the way that herpes is able to go into and come out of hiding.A herpes simplex virus (HSV) infection lasts for life

-Islamabad (UrduPoint / Pakistan Point News / Online - 24th November, 2019) Researchers may have finally revealed the way that herpes is able to go into and come out of hiding.tNew research helps explain how the herpes virus, depicted here, comes out of its latency stage.A herpes simplex virus (HSV) infection lasts for life.
+Islamabad (UrduPoint / Pakistan Point News / Online - 25th November, 2019) Researchers may have finally revealed the way that herpes is able to go into and come out of hiding.A herpes simplex virus (HSV) infection lasts for life.

 No vaccination can prevent it, and no treatment can fully eradicate it.The problem for doctors is that, most of the time, herpes lies dormant in nerve cells and becomes treatable only during unpredictable periods of activity.Now, researchers many from Cornell University's Baker Institute for Animal Health, in Ithaca, NY may have discovered what allows the genes in HSV to sometimes turn on.The researchers have found that herpes' viral DNA sometimes escapes suppressive protein wrappings in nerve cells and becomes reactivated.Luis M.

 Schang, Ph.D., the senior author of the summary of these findings, explains that herpes' on-again-off-again nature is "why antivirals cannot cure the infection and why, so far, it's been impossible to develop a vaccine."
-He points out that "Latency and reactivation are a major focus for herpes virus research."The team's findings may provide the key to more successful HSV research and treatment.
+He points out that "Latency and reactivation are a major focus for herpes virus research.

 They also report that 417 million people aged 15-49 have an HSV-2 infection, which usually causes genital herpes.People who have herpes may not realize it, since a herpes infection is asymptomatic when it is dormant, or latent.